-Be aware that certain creditors—for instance, if you owe taxes, the government—can use collection tools without first getting a court judgment.^Back to top
+Be aware that certain creditors—for instance, if you owe taxes, the government—can use collection tools without first getting a court judgment.

-Will bankruptcy stop a lawsuit or wipe out a money judgment against me?
+Can I file for bankruptcy and stop a lawsuit or wipe out a money judgment against me?

 Yes, bankruptcy will stop most collection lawsuits, and, in some cases, help you get rid of any debt liability associated with a money judgment.
 But, exceptions apply.
-For more details, read Will Filing for Bankruptcy Stop a Civil Lawsuit or Get Rid of a Court Judgment?^Back to top
+For more details, read Will Filing for Bankruptcy Stop a Civil Lawsuit or Get Rid of a Court Judgment?

-What can I keep, if anything, if I file for bankruptcy?
+What property can I keep, if anything, if I file for bankruptcy?

 When you file for bankruptcy, you are allowed to exempt (keep) property that you’ll need to hold down a job and maintain a household.
 Your state’s exemption statutes will list the type of assets that you can protect.